Strawberry Jam

 Once the timer goes off, turn off the heat and test for doneness.

-If you plan to store your jam in the fridge, feel free to use larger jars such as pint size or quart size.
+If you plan to store your jam in the fridge, you can use larger jars, such as pint or quart size.

-Let jam cool completely after filling the jars, and then refrigerate them until set, about 2 hours, before eating.
+After filling the jars, let the jam cool completely, and then refrigerate it until set, about 2 hours, before eating.

 This strawberry jam can be refrigerated for up to 2 months unopened.
-Once you've opened the jar, make sure to eat the jam within 1 month and keep it stored in the fridge.
+Once you've opened the jar, eat the jam within 1 month and store it in the fridge.

 Canning Instructions

-Properly preserved jam can be stored on your pantry shelf, for 18 months or longer unopened.
+Properly preserved jam can be stored unopened on your pantry shelf for 18 months or longer.
 It's very easy and doesn't take much time at all!

 Over-tightening bands can prevent air from escaping out of the jars, resulting in buckled lids or seal failure.

-Use the jar lifter to place it back into the canner and repeat with the remaining jars. (step 6)
+Use the jar lifter to place the jar into the canner and repeat with the remaining jars.

-Make sure the jars are covered by at at least 1 inch of water, cover the pot and bring to a boil.
+Ensure the jars are covered by at least 1 inch of water, cover the pot, and bring to a boil.

-After the jars have processed, turn off the heat and remove the lid.
+After processing the jars, turn off the heat and remove the lid.
 Let the jars sit for 5 minutes before removing them from the canner.

 Use a jar lifter to remove the jars and place them on a heat-safe surface, covered with a kitchen towel, undisturbed for 12-24 hours.

 Remove the rings and check the seals.
-The lid should be indented and you should not be able to take the lid off.
-If a jar does not properly seal, store in the fridge for up to 2 months.
+The lid should be indented, and you should not be able to take it off.
+If a jar does not properly seal, store it in the fridge for up to 2 months.

 Wash and label the jars with the contents and date.